Steiger04/iro.js/docs/colorPicker_api.md

 ### `color:init`

 Fired whenever a new color is created.
-This event's callbacks will receive the new creat color object.
+This event's callbacks will receive the newly created color object.

 ### `color:remove`